FAQs About Redistricting

 Does the advisory committee draw the lines for state legislative and

 No. This is done separately by the Virginia General Assembly, as directed by the state constitution.
-More information about the assembly’s process and their proposed districts can be found online.

 Is there a limit on how few or how many Board of Supervisor districts